-In a novel of mounting psychological suspense, a young mother follows a dangerous path to find her missing husband.Veronica Cavanaughs grasp on the world is slipping.
+In this Amazon Charts bestselling novel of psychological suspense, a young mother follows a dangerous path to find her missing husband.Veronica Cavanaughs grasp on the world is slipping.
 Her latest round of fertility treatments not only failed but left her on edge and unbalanced.
 And her three-year-old daughter, Elizabella, has a new imaginary friend, who seems much more devilish than playful.
 So when Veronicas husband fails to return home from a business trip, whats left of her stability begins to crumble.Given her familys history of mental illness, and Elizabellas insistence that her daddy is dead, Veronica starts questioning herself.
 Every move she makes is now suspect.
 Worse still, Veronica is positive that someone wants her and her daughter dead, toounless its all in her mindSomewhere beneath her paranoia is the answer to her husbands vanishing.
 To find it, shes led to a house in the Florida Keys.
 But once there, she isnt sure she wants to know the truth....

 |Number of Pages||:||384 pages|

 |Url Type||:||Home » Trespassing » Trespassing|